hpc-carpentry/hpc-carpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 ## Francisco Palm

-I apologize for making it personal.
+I apologise for making it personal.
 I am a person with a passion for science and I feel that science has a lot to improve in form and in substance.
-It is my firm conviction that The Carpentries is one of the organizations that makes the most significant contribution in this regard and to have the opportunity to share with so many people who love science and contribute significantly to it, not only from the point of view of science itself
+It is my firm conviction that The Carpentries is one of the organisations that makes the most significant contribution in this regard and to have the opportunity to share with so many people who love science and contribute significantly to it, not only from the point of view of science itself